 Three formats are supported as far as imports are concerned – STL and OBJ for 3D, and 2-dimensional SVG shapes for extruding into 3D shapes.
 And as for exports, Tinkercad allows you to save your models in STL or OBJ formats, allowing easy 3D printing of your article.

 Among the many features of this 3D printing tool is one that is quite fascinating – its ability to let you export 3D models to Minecraft Java Edition.

-Tinkercad even comes with a gallery where 3D printing designs made by other users are shared.
+Tinkercad even comes with a gallery where 3D designs made by other users are shared.
 That said, it’s not a very robust program and is hence something that only beginners will enjoy.

 8 – Onshape